FAQ

 High

-Noisiness Low - when an additional muffler is installed
+Noise level Low - when installing an additional muffler

 Low

-Gas turbine equipment should be chosen when there is limited space available for its location.
-Gas turbine power plant is suitable for small enterprises and commercial facilities that do not require large power consumption capacity and every square meter counts.
-If it is possible to allocate the area for equipment installation, it is more reasonable to choose a gas piston power plant (GPPP), as it has a lower cost, and the resource of GPU is considered to be slightly longer than that of GTU.
+Gas turbine equipment should be chosen when there is limited space available to accommodate it.
+GTPP is suitable for small enterprises and commercial facilities where large power consumption capacity is not required and every square meter counts.
+If it is possible to allocate an area for the installation of equipment, it is more appropriate to choose a gas-piston power plant, because it has a lower cost, and the resource of GPU is slightly longer than that of GTU.

-In general, gas-piston plants are attractive because they pay for themselves faster, no matter what the capacity of the power plant.
+In general, gas piston plants are attractive because they pay for themselves faster, no matter what the capacity of the power plant is.

 © MKC Group of Companies LLC, 2020